ember-learn/ember-blog/source/2019-06-28-the-ember-times-issue-104.md

 ## [Live Embroider Demo by Edward Faulkner 🖥️](https://www.youtube.com/watch?v=2R1vS7_sLTM)

 You might be wondering next, how do I start using [Embroider](https://github.com/embroider-build/embroider) in my app?
-How exactly does Embroider's 3-stage build process work? 🙋‍♂️🙋‍♀️
+How exactly do Embroider options affect my build? 🙋‍♂️🙋‍♀️

 At EmberATX, [Edward Faulkner](https://github.com/ef4) showed how you can build the familiar [Super Rentals app](https://guides.emberjs.com/release/tutorial/ember-cli/) using Embroider.
 He also taught important [core and compatibility options](https://github.com/embroider-build/embroider#options) and explained how they affect the first two build stages.

-We encourage you to [learn more about Embroider](https://www.youtube.com/watch?v=2R1vS7_sLTM) from the whole video.
+We encourage you to [learn more about Embroider today](https://www.youtube.com/watch?v=2R1vS7_sLTM)!
 If you are short on time, feel free to watch these highlights:

 - *08:20 (24 min)* How to build Super Rentals 🏠
 - *47:25 (25 min)* How the options affect first stage 1️⃣